paralin/docker-nixos/README.md

 ## Advanced usages

-If you want to use a flake you can specify a standard system flake with `nixosConfigurations`.
+If you want to load an arbitrary configuration into the container you can do it via a flake rather than a single `configuration.nix`.
+To use a flake you can specify a standard system flake with `nixosConfigurations` like you would for your desktop or server.
 This is controlled by `options.nix` in the root directory:

 `options.nix`